mmirman/MentisOculi/README.md

  ![example](https://raw.githubusercontent.com/mmirman/MentisOculi/master/cyl.png)

 * A very simple and small path tracer written in pytorch meant to be run on the GPU
-* Why use pytorch and not another cuda library or GPU shaders?
+* Why use pytorch and not some other cuda library or shaders?
 To enable arbitrary automatic differentiation.
 And because I can.

 Features
 --------